BuvinJT/automacdoc/README.md

 site_dir: docs
 ```

-AutoMacDocs will then auto generate Markdown into a `docs_src` folder and
+pyMkDocs will then auto generate Markdown into a `docs_src` folder and
 MkDocs will generate the website content within `docs`.
 Problem solved.